-3. Votes shall be taken orally, unless the assembly resolves on a written vote.
+3. Votes shall be taken orally, unless the general assembly resolves on a written vote.

-4. The chair at the assembly shall be held by the chairman of the board.
-If he is not present, the assembly shall choose its own chairman.
+4. The chair at the general assembly shall be held by the chairperson of the board.
+If he is not present, the assembly shall choose its own person.